 |UC Los Angeles||Resident $52,468

 Most people think that private law school tuition is universally much higher than public law school tuition.
 However, that is a common misconception.
-As of October 2021, the cheapest public law school tuition for an ABA approved program in California is UC Hasting’s costing $43,486 for residents and $49,486 for non-residents.
-The lowest private school tuition for an ABA approved program is Western State College of Law’s at $42,860 for full-time students.
-Western State’s combined fall and spring semester tuition for a part-time law school program for working adults is even more affordable on an annual basis: $28,660.
+As of July 2022, the cheapest public law school tuition for an ABA approved program in California is UC Hasting’s $44,792 for Residents and $52,732 for Non-Residents.
+The lowest private school tuition for an ABA approved program is Western State College of Law’s $44,580 for full-time students.
+Western State’s part-time tuition is even more affordable on an annual basis: $29,800.
 Western State offers the benefits of a small private law school at a tuition price lower than any other California law school, public or private.

 The next-largest expense in a law student’s cost of attendance is typically room and board.
 For room and board, many law schools do not offer on campus housing, and therefore it is important for students to look at the rent in the cities surrounding the law school.
 Students need to consider the cost of rent, utilities and food prices in the area where the law school is located.
 Cities like San Francisco, Los Angeles and San Diego can have steep rent.